 Take care with the toilet systems

 Toilet systems onboard boats are more delicate and need to be treated with caution.
 There should be signs or instructions but generally, make sure you don’t flush anything other than toilet paper down the toilet.
 You don’t want the toilet situation to ruin your charter or the accommodation.
 Plus, it’s a very expensive problem to fix and you will more than likely receive the bill.

 Clean up after yourself

 You will need to check with your broker or crew about where you stand in relation to cleaning up the boat.
-It is sensible to assume however you should put your own rubbish in the bins provided and take any food or alcohol, that you brought onboard, with you when you leave.
+It is sensible to assume however you should put your own rubbish in the bins provided.
+Also, take any food or alcohol, that you brought on board, with you when you leave.
 Clarify this however before your charter and inform all your guests so they know whether or not they need to clean up after themselves.

 Be flexible with your itinerary

 On occasion, things won’t go to plan.
 Whether that’s because the weather takes a turn for the worse or whether one of your guests turns up late.
 If the itinerary has to change then it does.
 There’s nothing you can do about it.
 Your captain will do everything they can to make things go ahead as planned but they will always put safety first.
 If things have to change, they will suggest alternatives and do their best to accommodate your needs.

 Don’t waste water